Skip to main content

 Red Route Stop 8

 Witmer Hall is home to Physics & Astrophysics and Mathematics & Statistics.
-You might see students working on the NASA Student Launch or UND Rocket Team, or doing research with faculty in areas like the Dark Energy Survey, superconductivity, and optics.
+See students working on the NASA Student Launch or UND Rocket Team, or doing research with faculty in areas like the Dark Energy Survey, superconductivity, and optics.
 Students can use top-notch technology like a CAT scan, X-Ray photoelectron spectroscopy, or one of the few machines in the country that can demonstrate quantum entanglement.
 Witmer also houses the Math Learning Center & Computer Lab used for tutoring and peer study groups.

 Starcher Hall